 If you aren’t using it already, then get Google Photos to back up all your pictures.
 It’s the best service out there, since you get unlimited image backups at a decent resolution.

 The movie-maker shows an array of people, and asks you to choose the mother as well as her children.
+This can also include fur children.
 That’s all you need to do.
 With its face recognition technology, Google Photos will identify and pick appropriate images from your collection and make a neat movie.

 It works well, and the end product is something you’ll love to share with your mom.
 And yes, you can download and share the video anywhere, your mom doesn’t need to have Google Photos.